default-output-block.skip-main

 The refusal comes as disquiet grows in the north.
 Te Rūnanga ā Iwi o Ngāpuhi had hoped to bring the party’s national leadership face-to-face with northern members following weeks of turmoil and conflicting accounts about mandate, process, and who ultimately authorised the expulsion vote.

-It also comes after Hauraki-Waikato MP Hana-Rāwhiti Maipi-Clarke broke her silence today, saying “no one has taken ownership” of the internal fallout.
+It also comes after Hauraki-Waikato MP Hana-Rāwhiti Maipi-Clarke broke her silence on Thursday, saying “no one has taken ownership” of the internal fallout.

 She described weeks of sitting between two factions, the pressure of leadership after the loss of Takutai Moana Kemp, and the growing strain the dispute has placed on relationships across the motu.